HyperRHO S/D; MICRhoGAM Ultra-Filtered Plus; RhoGAM Ultra-Filtered Plus; Rhophylac; WinRho SDF

 - Very bad kidney problems, anemia, and other blood problems have also happened.
 Talk with your doctor.

 - You will be watched closely by your doctor.

 - It is used to treat Rh hemolytic disease.

 - It is used to treat immune thrombocytopenia (ITP).

-- If your child has any of these health problems: Anemia, other blood or bleeding problems, or if your child’s spleen has been removed.
+- If you have any of these health problems: Anemia, other blood or bleeding problems, or you have had your spleen removed.

 - If your child is a newborn.
 Some brands of this drug are not for use in newborns.